 - Start with a hot gas or charcoal grill (you should be able to hold your hand about an inch above the cooking grate for just a few seconds before pulling it away from the heat) and fresh oysters.

-- Set the oysters cupped side-down on the cooking grate or foil if you are using.
+- Set the oysters cupped side-down on the cooking grate.

 - Cover the grill and cook until the oysters have opened their shells and are opaque and cooked through but not yet dried out.
 This will take about 5 minutes for smaller oysters and a few more minutes for larger ones.
 Note that most cooked oysters will open their shells only a bit.
 It will be easy to lift off the top shell but they don't actively open up the way cooked mussels and clams do.

-- Use tongs or heavy-duty oven/grilling mitts to remove the oysters from the grill.
+- Use tongs or heavy-duty oven or grilling mitts to remove the oysters from the grill.

 - Remove the top shell (it will be very hot) and, for easy eating, run a sharp knife along the inside of the bottom shell to loosen the oyster from the shell.